Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Methods and Results

 In the bottom panel of Figure \ref{fig:gp_feh}, we show the mass--metallicity relation for these same samples, and now we include Andromeda XIX (open red circle), the Local Group galaxy suggested by \citet{collins2020} as a local UDG analogue.
 The sources for the stellar masses, or the methods for estimating them, are described in Appendix \ref{ap:masses}.

 There is some overlap in stellar mass between the Local Group and Coma dwarfs and the two samples appear to follow a continuous mass--metallicity relation.
-The UDG, sample, however, shows significant scatter in [Fe/H] over a narrow mass range, and DF44 falls below the mass--metallicity relation.
+The UDG, sample, however, shows significant scatter in [Fe/H] over a narrow mass range.
+DF44 has low metallicity for its mass compared to Local Group and Coma dwarfs.
+To quantify DF44's deviation from the mass--metallicity relation we measured the mean metallicity ($\mu_{\rm [Fe/H]} = -0.61$) and standard deviation ($\sigma_{\rm [Fe/H]} = 0.31$) of the 10 dwarfs with $8 \leq {\rm log~M_* (M_\odot)} \leq 9$.
+With a stellar metallicity of [Fe/H] $ = -1.33$ this places DF44 at $\sim 2.3\sigma$ below the canonical dwarf relation.

+We emphasize that the causes for concern in comparing heterogeneously measured [Mg/Fe] values are not relevant when comparing [Fe/H].
+However, an important consideration while comparing our measurements of DF44 with the literature values are the different apertures over which the measurements are taken.
+The Coma measurements are from longslit observations, while the DF44 and Local Group measurements integrate spatially-resolved values into a single, global value.
+However, as we show in Section \ref{sec:gradients}, the nature of the stellar metallicity gradient for DF44 demonstrates that confining our ``global'' [Fe/H] measurement to only its central region (i.e., to make it more directly comparable to the Coma measurements) would not help mitigate its discrepancy from the mass--metallicity relation and, in fact, would exacerbate it.

 The results for the global stellar population parameters for DF44 are summarized in Table~\ref{table:global}.